 What are part cores?

-Being able to distinguish between inherent cores and dirty cores is critical if a commercial repair shop sells any parts with cores.
-Why?
+It’s critical to distinguish between inherent cores and dirty cores – why?
 Because there are at least five points where you could lose track of part cores:

 - Purchasing parts